kumpmati/superactions-docs/reference/endpoint.md

 ### `actions`

-An object containing all the actions for the endpoint.
+A user-defined object containing all the actions for the endpoint.
 Each key is an action name, and the value is the handler function for that action.

 When the endpoint is loaded on the client, it contains an async function to call each action defined in this object.